tfwis/alDFC/README.md

 Perform preprocesssing and standard analysis.
 Here, following [Seurat tutorial](https://satijalab.org/seurat/articles/pbmc3k_tutorial.html).
 The sample data was also provided in the tutorial.

-If you are not `Seurat` user, please create scaled data matrix and `target_vector` to identify the cluster of each cell.
+If you are not `Seurat` user, please create scaled data matrix and `target_vector`; a binary vector to identify the target cluster.

 ```r
 library(Seurat)